 Region 2 is located in northern Illinois and covers diverse regions that borders lowa, Wisconsin, and Indiana.
-Visitors travel to the area through the Region's two commercial service airports, two unclassified airports, and 11 general aviation airports.
+Visitors travel to the area through the Region's two commercial service airports and 13 general aviation airports.
 Chicago Rockford International Airport (RFD) is the largest airport in this region and is responsible for employing 21,400 people, making it a significant economic driver.
 RFD also serves as the second largest UPS hub in North America and Quad City International Airport (MLI), the other commercial service airport in the region, supports significant business and air cargo activity which significantly contributes to the local and state economies.
-Region 2's airports generated 24,800 jobs, \$1.6 billion in labor income, \$2.6 billion in value added, and \$5.1 billion in total economic impact.
+Region 2's airports generated 37,685 jobs, \$2.3 billion in labor income, \$4.0 billion in value added, and \$8.1 billion in total economic impact.